GoSecure/xxe-workshop/codelabs/index.md

 #### Generating a script

 To exploit this service, we will need to evaluate multiple URLs with the same XXE base payload.
-To send those similar request, we can encapsule the logic inside a script.
+To send those similar requests, we can encapsulate the logic inside a script.

-Here is demonstration of the Burp plugin [Reissue Request Scripter](https://portswigger.net/bappstore/6e0b53d8c801471c9dc614a016d8a20d).
+Here is a demonstration of the Burp plugin [Reissue Request Scripter](https://portswigger.net/bappstore/6e0b53d8c801471c9dc614a016d8a20d).
 The request exported is the POST request to `/admin/upload`.

 Negative
 : Make sure to submit the form in order to see the request in your Burp history.